andrea-sanchez/andrea-sanchez/README.md

 ### Hi there 👋

-🔭 Currently intern in the area of Data Science and finishing a BS in Applied Mathematics.
+🔭 Currently working in the area of Data Science.
 <!--
 **andrea-sanchez/andrea-sanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.